IRS Form 8959 Instructions

 Where can I find IRS Form 8959?

-Like most tax forms, you can find Form 8959 on the IRS website.
-For your convenience, we’ve enclosed the most recent version at the bottom of this article.
+You can find IRS forms such as IRS Form 8959 on the IRS website.
+For your convenience, we’ve enclosed the most recent version at the bottom of this article as a PDF file.

 This tax form is one of the fillable tax forms provided by the Internal Revenue Service, to help taxpayers reduce their tax preparation costs.
 To see more forms like this, visit our free fillable tax forms page, where you’ll also find articles like this.